Battle of Siffin: Iraq

 In Iraq, Ali called a council of the Muhajirun and the Ansar who unanimously urged him to fight Mu'awiya after the latter declared war.
 Some apparently suggested that Ali remain in Kufa and send a force against Mu'awiya, but the caliph preferred to take the command himself.
 As for the public, the Kufans were not united in supporting the war, either simply because of its expected toll, or because they were reluctant to shed other Muslims' blood, or perhaps because the Syrians had never pledged allegiance to Ali in the first place, even though similar cases were judged to be apostasy by Abu Bakr.
 This last argument was also put forward to justify the rebellion in a letter directed at Ali and attributed to Mu'awiya.
 Elsewhere, Ali is said to have barred his followers from cursing the Syrians, saying that it might jeopardize any remaining hopes for a peaceful resolution.
 One such report is in connection with Hujr ibn Adi and Amr ibn al-Hamiq, both loyal to Ali.
 When the caliph learned that they were openly dissociating from and cursing the Syrians, he asked them to describe the evil in their actions instead of vilifying them.
-After the Battle of Siffin, however, Ali introduced a curse on Mu'awiya and his close supporters in the qunuts of his fajr congregational prayers when the latter was declared caliph in Syria.
+However, Ali introduced a curse on Mu'awiya and his close supporters in the qunuts of his fajr congregational prayers when the latter was declared caliph in Syria afterwards.
 A report by al-Tabari indicates that Ali directly negotiated with the Kufan tribal leaders and enlisted in his army some 40,000 muqatila (lit. 'fighting men'), 17,000 of their sons who had reached the fighting age, and 8,000 clients and slaves.
 In Basra, however, Ali's governor was only able to recruit some 3200 men.